Two British Prisoners Paroled

 ``We’re absolutely delighted.
 I’m stunned.
 I haven’t come to terms with it,″ said Fisher’s sister Angela.

-But relatives of Peter McBride, the 18-year-old civilian shot fatally in the back by the soldiers six years ago in north Belfast, responded with fury.
+But relatives of Peter McBride, the 18-year-old civilian shot fatally in the back by the soldiers six years ago in north Belfast, were furious.

 ``Mo Mowlam told my mammy that they would not be the first two through the (prison) gate and they were,″ said McBride’s sister Roisin, noting that Friday will be the sixth anniversary of her brother’s murder.